 This course is an introduction to residential and light commercial building construction, including materials, foundations, framing, roof and stair cutting, drywall, finish work and building codes.
 The course is intended to serve as an overview of the construction process.

 This course is a study of structural steel and welding use in building construction.
 Building types, grades of materials, assembly methods, blueprint reading and other subjects will be studied.
-The course is intended for inspectors, project supervisors and construction workers.
+The course is intended for construction managers, inspectors, project supervisors and construction workers.
 The course will also help prepare students for related industry certifications.

 This course is a study of California and federal regulations, such as the Americans with Disabilities Act (ADA) and California Title 24 Regulations, which cover building accessibility for disabled persons.
 Both public and private buildings will be studied as well as parking, exterior routes of travel, entrances,exits and other accommodations.
 This course is intended for building designers as well as contractors and inspectors.
 This course will also help prepare students for industry certification.